 He mentioned that some studies show that anaesthetizing joints outside of the SI joint can provide short-term reduction in SI joint pain.
 “Peripheral sensitization does not equate to symptoms, and a positive clinical test demonstrating sensitivity of the SI joint complex does not suggest changes in movement of the SI joint,” Dr. Palsson said.

-Such pain usually stems from nociceptors within the anterior capsular ligament and the interosseous ligament of the SI joint.
+Like most musculoskeletal pain, sacroiliac joint pain usually stems from nociceptors within the anterior capsular ligament and the interosseous ligament of the SI joint.
 Researchers from the VU University Medical Center in Amsterdam identified neuropeptides within these structures that contribute to pain, including substance P and CGRP (calcitonin gene-related peptide).
 When a person senses a threatening stimulus, such as from a visual or tactile sensation, these neuropeptides are released from the dorsal horn of the spinal cord.
-(5)